The Published Notice Requirement

 A personal representative shall give written notice by mail or other delivery to all known creditors, notifying the creditors of the personal representative's appointment.

-A.R.S. § 14-3801(B)Known creditors have until the later of four months after publication or sixty days after receiving their personal notice.
-This ensures that creditors who are identified by name get a fair chance to respond, even if they missed the newspaper notice.
-The personal representative is not personally liable for giving or failing to give this notice, but skipping it can complicate estate administration.
+A.R.S. § 14-3801(B)Known creditors have until four months after publication or 60 days after receiving their notice, whichever is later.
+This means creditors identified by name get a fair chance to respond.
+They do not lose their rights just because they missed the newspaper notice.